Ali28202/QR-code-component/README.md

 ### Useful resources

-- [Example resource 1](https://tailwindcss.com/docs/box-shadow) - This helped me for Box Shadow.
+- [Box Shadow Resource](https://tailwindcss.com/docs/box-shadow) - This helped me for Box Shadow.
 I really liked this pattern and will use it going forward.

 ## Author